ahoward7/nuxt4-tailwind-starter/README.md

 # Nuxt 4 + Tailwind Starter

-This is a minimal yet modern Nuxt 4 starter template with Tailwind CSS preconfigured.
-It provides a solid foundation for building fast, beautiful, and scalable web applications.
+This is a minimal Nuxt 4 starter template with Tailwind CSS preconfigured to make it easy for you to get started with your own application.

 ## Features